leoh0/docker-registry-proxy/README.md

-# Docker Registry 2.0 Proxy
+# Docker Registry 2.0 Proxy with no auth version

-Use this image to run Docker Registry 2.0 behind nginx proxy, with SSL and basic_auth enabled.
+Use this image to run Docker Registry 2.0 behind nginx proxy, with SSL enabled.

 [Tutorial](http://www.container-solutions.com/2015/04/running-secured-docker-registry-2-0/)